 STEP 5: Double-click on the OLE DB Command Transformation will open the Advanced Editor for OLE DB Command to configure it.

 Within the Connection Managers tab, we are selecting the already created OLE DB Connection from the list.
-Please refer to the OLE DB Connection Manager in SSIS article to understand the configuration settings.
+Please refer to the OLE DB Connection Manager article to understand the configuration settings.

 Within the Component Properties, we have to write the SQL Statement we have to perform.
 Please select the SqlCommand property and click on the browse button (… button)

 Once you click on the browse button, a String Value Editor window opened to write the SQL Statement.
 In this example, we are inserting the values into the products table.

 The Statement we used for this Ole DB Command Transformation in SSIS is

 INSERT INTO [dbo].[Products] ([EnglishProductName] ,[StandardCost] ,[Color] ,[ListPrice] ,[DealerPrice] ,[EnglishDescription]) VALUES (?, ?, ?, ?, ?, ?)